polak0v/ReSuber/README.md

 ```
 resuber-translate --ref-lang fr --tgt-lang en
 ```
-Google imposes several limitations with the number of requests.
+Google imposes several limitations with the number of requests (limit of 100 per hour).
 I managed to process the translation batch by batch to reduce the burden, but be careful to not run this too often (or use a VPN...).

 ```
 usage: resuber-translate [-h] [--input-dir INPUT_DIR]